Black (Dark) Stools During Pregnancy

 One of the more serious reasons for black stools during pregnancy is bleeding.
 It could be something as small as gastrointestinal bleeding due to extreme GERD, or something as serious as intestinal tract bleeding.
 Regardless of the type, it is essential to have it checked out by a doctor.

 5. Health Issues

 Doctors can diagnose the cause of your dark stools by first taking into account the history of your physical and medical condition.
 If they feel the information does not point to the reason for black stools, you might have to go through a combination of x-rays, blood tests and stool examinations.
 This can help identify the cause of the black stool.
-If this is still inconclusive, then the doctors could ask you to undertake an examination called an endoscopy which involves a trained practitioner placing a tube through your anal region with a camera attached to it.
+If this is still inconclusive, then the doctor could ask you to undertake an examination called an endoscopy which involves a trained practitioner putting a tube through your oesophagus, with a camera attached to it.
 This tube will navigate the GI tract and try to identify the cause of the dark stool.
 They could also ask you to get a colonoscopy done to rule out colon infections and colon cancer as a cause.

 Effective Measures to Avoid Dark Stools

 Here are some effective ways to avoid dark stools during your pregnancy.